History of JCCU and Consumer Co-ops Nationwide

 1958

-Japan Consumer Cooperative Business Union was established as a joint purchase business federation of consumer co-ops.
+Japan Consumer Cooperative Business Union is established as a joint purchase business federation of consumer co-ops.

 1960

-JCCU launched its first CO·OP Brand Product, "CO·OP Butter".
+JCCU launches its first CO·OP Brand Product, "CO·OP Butter."

 1968

-Consumer co-ops nationwide started joint buying group delivery.
+Consumer co-ops nationwide start joint buying group delivery.

 1970~

-Consumer co-ops grew rapidly.
-Joint buying business and supermarket-style stores expanded in number.
+Consumer co-ops grow rapidly.
+Joint buying business and supermarket-style stores expand.

 1976